-The candidate will be required, using actual weights, to apply the approved weight and balance data and complete accurate computations for an assigned practical load requirement that addresses all or most of the passenger and baggage stations applicable to the aeroplane to be used in the test, including take-off weight, landing weight and the zero fuel weight.
+The candidate will be required to apply the approved weight and balance data and, by using actual weights for the aeroplane used for the test, complete accurate computations for an assigned practical load requirement that addresses all or most of the passenger and baggage stations, including take-off weight, landing weight and the zero-fuel weight.
 If a loading graph or computer is available with the aeroplane, it may be utilized.

-Knowledge of weight and balance graphs and envelopes, and the effect of various centers of gravity locations on the aeroplane flight characteristics will be demonstrated.
-Practical knowledge of how to correct a situation in which the center of gravity is out of limits or in which the gross weight has been exceeded as well as the competency to amend a calculation will be demonstrated.
+Knowledge of weight and balance graphs and envelopes, and the effect of various centres of gravity locations on the aeroplane flight characteristics will be demonstrated.
+Practical knowledge of how to correct a situation in which the centre of gravity is out of limits or in which the gross weight has been exceeded as well as the competency to amend a calculation will be demonstrated.

-- (a) determine if the take-off, landing and zero-fuel weights, as well as the computed center of gravity are within permissible limits; - (b) demonstrate practical knowledge of how to correct a situation in which the center of gravity is out of limits and/or in which the gross weight is exceeded. - (c) explain the effect of various center of gravity locations on aeroplane flight characteristics.
+- (a) determine if the take-off, landing and zero-fuel weights, as well as the computed centres of gravity are within permissible limits; - (b) demonstrate practical knowledge of how to correct a situation in which the centre of gravity is out of limits and/or in which the gross weight is exceeded. - (c) explain the effect of various centre of gravity locations on aeroplane flight characteristics.